Skip to main content

 Note

-• The phoneNumber supplied must be a South African phone number without the country code.
+• For individual accounts the phoneNumber supplied must be a South African phone number without the country code.

 • The amount is an amount in rands i.e. 10.00.